DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 Date - 2022-02-16

 ## Clarify Objective
-We will measure the speed of sound inside an open pipe using the frequency of different waves.
+We will measure the speed of sound and the pressure  inside an open pipe using the frequency of different waves.

 ## Explore tools